 False.
 Not all are covered by free healthcare coverage.
 In British Columbia, for example, one has to be a permanent resident or Canadian citizen to avail of the provincial health insurance.
-In most other provinces, medical services are offered for free but don’t be surprised if you are in a long queue for doctor’s appointment.
-If you don’t mind such arrangement, you’ll be fine.
+In most other provinces, medical services are offered for free but don’t be surprised if you are in a long queue for a doctor’s appointment.
+If you don’t mind such an arrangement, you’ll be fine.

 In Canada, it’s possible to get multiple jobs.

 False.
-For many immigrants real property price in Canada is expensive so buying house and car may not be the most viable immediate option.
-What may be true is that it’s easy to apply for car loan or mortgage for a house.
-Such flexible payment terms depend on financial capability of applicants and their willingness to pay on given terms.
+For many immigrants real property price in Canada is expensive so buying a house and car may not be the most viable immediate option.
+What may be true is that it’s easy to apply for a car loan or mortgage for a house.
+Such flexible payment terms depend on the financial capability of applicants and their willingness to pay on given terms.

 In Canada, elderly people receive monthly pension.

 False.
 Not all seniors 65 and above living in Canada are eligible to receive Old Age Security pension.
-To qualify, applicant must be at least 65 years old, Canadian citizen or legal resident, and have been living in Canada for at least 10 years since age 18.
+To qualify, the applicant must be at least 65 years old, a Canadian citizen or legal resident, and have been living in Canada for at least 10 years since age 18.

 In Canada, hard work is rewarded.